 The agencies generally maintain a single, combined Head Start, Early Head Start and Early Childhood Education and Assistance Program (ECEAP) waitlist for preschool slots because the children can be placed wherever there is an opening for which they are eligible.
 Tribal members can also be placed in tribally-supported preschool and infant/toddler slots.
-As of December 2019, the KCR waitlists included 5 income eligible and 30 over income children for EHS; 45 income eligible and 241 over income children for HS and ECEAP.13 The Suquamish program has 14 children on their EHS waitlist, 9 of which are over-income, and 3 children on their HS waitlist, 2 of which are over-income.14 As of February 2019, the Port Gamble S'Klallam waitlist for EHS included 4 children (2 income eligible and 2 over income), while HS did not have anyone on the waitlist and had 6 slots available due to the 16 slots funded by the tribe.12 As of February 2018, the OESD 114 waitlists included: 3 income eligible and 4 over income children for EHS; 7 income eligible and 15 over income children for HS; and 9 income eligible plus 15 over income children for ECEAP.15 These waitlists have mostly increased from last year, demonstrating the community need and desire for participation in child development and family support programs.
+As of December 2021, the KCR waitlists included 4 income eligible and 8 over income children for EHS; 8 income eligible and 40 over income children for HS and ECEAP.13 The Suquamish program has 7 children on their EHS waitlist, 7 of which are over-income, and 6 children on their HS waitlist, 6 of which are over-income.14 As of December 2021, the Port Gamble S'Klallam waitlist for EHS included 1 child, while HS did not have anyone on the waitlist.12 As of December 2021, the OESD 114 waitlists included: 157 income eligible and 60 over income children for EHS; 65 income eligible and 28 over income children for HS; and 102 income eligible plus 25 over income children for ECEAP.15 These waitlists have mostly increased from last year, demonstrating the community need and desire for participation in child development and family support programs.